k-srivastava/Health-Warehouse/src/docs/source/blueprints.rst

     New sale page where new sales can be logged using a form.

+    :return: If the user is logged in, rendering of the template for 'new_sale.html' else, a redirect to the login page.
+    :rtype: Response | str

+.. py:function:: account.warehouse_medicine_list() -> Response | str

+    Custom list view for each medicine in the database.

+    :return: If the user is logged in, rendering of the template for 'medicine_list.html' else, a redirect to the login page.
+    :rtype: Response | str

+.. py:function:: account.warehouse_medicine(medicine_id: int) -> Response | str

+    Custom page view for each medicine in the database with corresponding actions.

+    :param medicine_id: Medicine ID to identify the medicine; primary key.
+    :type medicine_id: int
+    :return: If the user is logged in, rendering of the template for 'medicine_detail.html' else, a redirect to the login page.
+    :rtype: Response | str

+.. py:function:: account.warehouse_medicine_delete(medicine_id: int) -> Response | str

+    Pseudo-page to delete a specific medicine from the database.
+Immediately redirects to the main warehouse page.

+    :param medicine_id: Medicine ID to identify the medicine; primary key.
+    :type medicine_id: int
-    :return: If the user is logged in, rendering of the template for 'dashboard.html' else, a redirect to the login page.
+    :return: If the user is logged in, rendering of the template for 'medicine_delete.html' else, a redirect to the login page.
     :rtype: Response | str